Exeter: 20th century

 To commemorate the friendship that had formed between the 307 Squadron and Exeter, the squadron presented the city with a Polish flag on 15 November 1942 (the first British city to have had that honour) outside Exeter Cathedral.
 Since 2012, a Polish flag is raised over the city's Guildhall on 15 November; the day is now known as '307 Squadron Day' in Exeter.
 On 15 November 2017, a plaque in memory of the squadron was unveiled in the St James Chapel of Exeter Cathedral by the Polish Ambassador Arkady Rzegocki.

 Large areas of the city centre were rebuilt in the 1950s, with little attempt to preserve or restore historic buildings.
 The street plan was altered in an attempt to improve traffic circulation, and former landmarks like St Lawrence, the College of the Vicars Choral, and Bedford circus disappeared.
 The modern architecture stands in sharp contrast to the red sandstone of buildings that survived the Blitz.
+One notable exception was The House That Moved, which is one of Europe's oldest private residences, which was due for demolition for a new relief road, but was saved after the intervention of the Ministry of Works, and was moved to a new location.

 On 27 October 1960, following very heavy rain, the Exe overflowed and flooded large areas of Exeter including Exwick, St Thomas and Alphington.
 The water rose as high as 2 metres above ground level in places and 150 employees of the local firm Beach Bros were trapped for nine hours.
 2,500 properties were flooded.
 Later the same year on 3 December the river levels rose again, flooding 1,200 properties.
 These floods led to the construction of new flood defences for Exeter.
 Work began in 1965, took 12 years to complete and cost £8 million.
 The defences included three flood relief channels, and were complemented by the construction of two new concrete bridges (built in 1969 and 1972) to replace the old Exe Bridge which had obstructed the flow of the river and made the flooding worse.

 A high-profile, random murder of a child occurred in the city in 1997, which today remains one of the UK's highest-profile unsolved murders.
 14-year-old Kate Bushell, a pupil at what is now West Exe School, had her throat cut by an unidentified attacker while walking her dog along Exwick Lane, Exwick, on 15 November 1997.
 Despite the police insisting the killer must be local and repeatedly appealing for locals to come forward with information on Crimewatch, the attacker has never been identified.
 Police believe Bushell's murder is possibly linked to the murder of dogwalker Lyn Bryant in Cornwall only one year later in 1998.
 Police have DNA evidence in the Bryant case and there remains a £10,000 reward for information in both cases.